Cafe Hostess: Production

-On October 31 Columbia announced that they were retitling the film to Cafe Hostess.
-By November 11, it was announced that the film would be released on November 30.
-The Legion of Decency gave the film an "A-2" classification, meaning it was only suitable for adult audiences.
-One of the title cards at the beginning of the movie read: "B-Girls...Bar Girls...Cafe Hostesses...Products of a man-made system, these girls whose stock in a trade is a tireless smile, a sympathetic ear and a shoddy evening gown, they prey on the very men who made them what they are.
-The Cafe Hostess knows only one law...A lady must live!"
-At least two local censorship boards, in Alberta and Pennsylvania, required the removal of that title card.
+The Legion of Decency assigned the film an "A-2" classification, meaning it was only suitable for adult audiences.
+A title card at the beginning of the film reads: "B-Girls.....
+Bar Girls.....
+Cafe Hostesses.....
+Products of a man-made system, these girls whose stock in a trade is a tireless smile, a sympathetic ear and a shoddy evening gown, they prey on the very men who made them what they are.
+The Cafe Hostess knows only one law.....
+A LADY MUST LIVE!"
+Censorship boards in at least two towns in Alberta and Pennsylvania required the removal of the title card.

 Reception

+In a contemporary review for The New York Times, critic B. R. Crisler wrote: "The best that can be said ... is that nothing is missing—including the customary barroom brawl."

 Motion Picture Daily gave the film a lukewarm review, calling it a "routine melodrama", although the reviewer did praise the efforts of the cast.
 The Motion Picture Herald gave the film a more positive review, although the reviewer felt the story was "unexciting".
 He noted "occasional outstanding melodramatic moments" and complimented the acting of the entire cast and especially Salkow's direction, stating that his deft pacing sustained the film despite the flawed story.